State Superintendent Ryan Walters wants to expand DEI inquiry to K-12

 OKLAHOMA CITY — State Superintendent Ryan Walters wants new special reports from public schools across the state in his quest to root out diversity, equity and inclusion, or DEI, programming.

-At Thursday morning’s state board of education meeting, the state board voted 7-0 to mandate that local school districts detail their local, state and federal expenditures on staff, materials and any third-party contractors or vendors related to diversity, equity and inclusion.
+The State Board of Education voted 7-0 Thursday morning to mandate that local school districts detail their local, state and federal expenditures on staff, materials and any third-party contractors or vendors related to diversity, equity and inclusion.

-According to Walters' proposal, districts would have a deadline of June 9 for preliminary responses and Sept.
+According to the mandate, requested by Walters', districts have a June 9 deadline for preliminary responses and Sept.
 1 for final reports.

 People are also reading…

-Based on suggested amendments from board members Don Burdick of Tulsa, and Trent Smith of Yukon, respectively, the special report requirement will include the names of third-party vendors and districts will be able to request a deadline extension if need be.
+Based on amendments from board members Don Burdick of Tulsa and Trent Smith of Yukon, respectively, the special report requirement will include the names of third-party vendors and districts will be able to request a deadline extension if need be.

 "DEI hides among these universal principles to force radical ideologies on students, teaching them that they must either accept a radical rejection of American principles or accept being labeled as exclusionary or racist.